Shore power: Oceangoing ships

 "Cold ironing" is specifically a shipping industry term that came into use when all ships had coal-fired engines.
 When a ship tied up at port, there was no need to continue to feed the fire and the iron engines would cool down, eventually going completely cold – hence the term "cold ironing".
 Commercial ships can use shore-supplied power for services such as cargo handling, pumping, ventilation and lighting while in port, they need not run their own diesel engines, reducing air pollution emissions.
-Examples are ferries and cruise ships for hotel electric power, and a salmon feeder ship uses shore power while at the salmon farm.
+Examples are ferries and cruise ships for "hotel" electric power, and a salmon feeder ship uses shore power while at the salmon farm.

+For the bigger connection the system may also include equipment to convert the voltage and frequency to that of the vessel.
+Several ports have programmes for expanding shore power.

+As part of the EU’s for 55 programme, all main ports in the European Union will have to have shoreside electricity available by 2030.
+As of 2023, 46% of cruiseships can use shoreside electricity while in port.

 Small craft

 On small private boats, electrical power supply on board is usually provided by 12 or 24 volt DC batteries whilst at sea unless the vessel has a generator.
 When the vessel is berthed in a marina or harbourside, mains electricity is often offered via a shore power connection.
 This allows the vessel to use a battery charger to recharge batteries and also to run mains-powered AC devices such as TV, washing machine, cooking appliances and air conditioning.
 The power is usually provided from a power pedestal on the dock which is often metered or has a card payment system if electricity is not provided free of charge.
 The vessel connects to the supply using a suitable shore power cable.